pzsette/SubscriptionsManager/report.md

 ### Integrations tests

 Integrations tests verify the correct behaviour of some components together and when interacting with external servicie.
 In this case the MongoDB database are started by **Testcontainer**, a Java library that provides throwaway instances of different database types.

+Integrations tests are stored in the *src/it/java* folder.

 In particular were tested interactions between, only in the positive or most interesting cases: